top of page

 I have used Excel What-if Analysis Data-table tool to draw the potential outcomes, and conditional formatting to show positive and negative results.

-As you can see, some outcomes look less promising now: Increase in borrowing rate is not that dramatic, but the combination of rising default rates, and the relative defaulted debt can become devastating.
+As you can see, some outcomes look less promising now: Increase in borrowing rate is not that dramatic, but the combination of rising default rates, and the concurrent defaulted debt could become devastating.

 The above analysis draws several potential outcomes for BNPL under different economic parameters, and factors in their potential impact relative to our initial base-case scenario, suggesting that profit is not guaranteed at all scenarios.